emmajanedrews/base-template/_posts/2017-07-10-9-ways-to-cut-energy-costs-this-summer.md

 **5. Unplug, unplug, unplug.** Computers, TVs, mobile devices, and any other devices such as these that are plugged in can use up energy while they’re not in use.
 Unplug them when you don’t use them and you’re not around so they’re not drawing energy while you’re not there.

-6. Cut back on oven usage.
+1. Cut back on oven usage.
 Using a grill or outdoor cooktop instead will reduce the amount of heat being generated in your house.

 **7. Turn down the thermostat on your water heater.** Lowering the temperature from—say—130 degrees to 115 degrees can save you around $50 a year, which can add up over the long term.

 **8. Get your HVAC tuned up.** Don’t ignore your air conditioner until something goes wrong with it, because if it malfunctions when it’s 100 degrees out in San Antonio, you’ll want someone to fix it right away, and it will probably cost you a lot of money to to get that done.

-**9. Upgrade your systems.**This means things changing your light bulbs and replacing major appliances like your refrigerator, washer or dryer.
+**9. Upgrade your systems.&nbsp;**This means things changing your light bulbs and replacing major appliances like your refrigerator, washer or dryer.
 If and when you do, make sure you check out the energy efficiency rating of these items before you buy another so its replacement has a higher rating.

 If you have any questions about cutting summer energy costs or you’re thinking about buying or selling a home in the San Antonio market, don’t hesitate to reach out to me.
 I’d be glad to help you.